 Tropical climate and the driest months to visit are December to March.
 November and April are also good months to visit and you may get some rain, although it is outside of the monsoon season.
 May to October is the monsoon with downpours occurring once or twice a day, rather than constant rain.

-Call us on to start planning your vacation to The Slate or take a look at our itineraries to West coast beaches and islands
+Call us on to start planning your holiday to The Slate or take a look at our itineraries to Thailand

 Just a short drive from Phuket Airport, The Slate, formerly known as Indigo Pearl boasts a unique design based on the area's tin mining industry.
 Using bold industrial frameworks and creative furnishings the property sets itself apart in the design stakes